|Date of Birth||23 March 1906, San Antonio, Texas, USA|

 What Ever Happened to Baby Jane?
 (1962) brought new careers to both Crawford and Bette Davis in 1962--although the two despised each other--but the ensuing roles were neither numerous nor flattering.
 Horrified by a photo taken of her in 1974, she retired completely, devoting herself to Christian Science and the increasing use of vodka.
 Her four adopted children received little from her $2-million estate: $77,500 each for Cathy and Cindy, nothing for Christopher or Christina Crawford "for reasons best known to them".

-Joan continued to pick and choose what roles she wanted.
-1952 saw Joan nominated for a third time for her role of Myra Hudson in Sudden Fear (1952).
-Thistime the coveted Oscar went to Shirley Booth in Come Back, Little Sheba (1952).
-Her career slowed down tremendously after that.
-Movie after movie saw her relegated to menial roles, with the exception of 1962's What Ever Happened to Baby Jane?
-(1962) with her arch-rival, Bette Davis.
-They both detested each other.
-By now the feud, between the two was well-known.
-No one is sure exactly how it started, but one time Miss Davis said of Joan, "She's slept with every male star at MGM except Lassie."
-In return Joan said, "I don't hate Bette Davis even though the press wants me to.
+Crawford's career slowed after that; she appeared in minor roles until 1962, when she and Bette Davis co-starred in What Ever Happened to Baby Jane?
+(1962).
+Their longstanding rivalry may have helped fuel their phenomenally vitriolic and well-received performances.
+(Earlier in their careers, Davis said of Crawford, "She's slept with every male star at MGM except Lassie," and Crawford said of Davis, "I don't hate [her] even though the press wants me to.
 I resent her.
-I don't see how she built a career out of a set of mannerisms, instead of real acting ability.
-Take away the pop eyes, the cigarette, and those funny clipped words and what have you got?
-She's phony, but I guess the public really likes that".
+I don't see how she built a career out of a set of mannerisms instead of real acting ability.
+Take away the pop eyes, the cigarette, and those funny clipped words, and what have you got?
+She's phony, but I guess the public really likes that".)

-Her final appearance on the silver screen was a 1970 flop called Trog (1970).
+Crawford's final appearance on the silver screen was in a flop called Trog (1970).
 Turning to vodka more and more, she was hardly seen afterward.
 On May 10, 1977, Joan died of cancer in New York City.
 She was 72 years old.
-After Joan cut her adopted daughter Christina and son Christopher out of her will, Christina wrote a tell-all book called "Mommie Dearest", published in 1978.
-The book cast Joan in a negative light and was cause for much debate, particularly among her friends and acquaintances, including Douglas Fairbanks Jr., Crawford's first husband.
-In 1981 'Faye Dunaway' starred in _Mommie Dearest (1981)' which did well at the box office.
+She had disinherited her adopted daughter Christina and son Christopher; the former wrote a tell-all book called "Mommie Dearest", published in 1978.
+The book cast Crawford in a negative light and was cause for much debate, particularly among her friends and acquaintances, including Douglas Fairbanks Jr., Crawford's first husband.
+(In 1981, 'Faye Dunaway' starred in _Mommie Dearest (1981)' which did well at the box office.)